-You can successfully work in Austria with German EU Blue Card, but you need to think about the future too, so let’s see which prospects do you have.
+You can successfully work in Austria with the German EU Blue Card, but you need to think about the future too, so let’s see which prospects you have.

-Basically, in the first two years of employment in Germany, job change possible only within the same country and after approvement from immigration services.
-After 18 Months one is allowed to take up employment in another EU country without restrictions.
-Therefore you can relocate to Austria after 1,5 years.
+Basically, in the first two years of employment in Germany, job change is possible only within the same country and after approval from immigration services.
+After 18 months, one is allowed to take up employment in another EU country without restrictions.
+Therefore, you can relocate to Austria only after 1,5 years.

 In general, Austria prefers international workers to apply for EU Blue Card for Austria if they plan to stay there permanently.
-Although a big obstacle for applicants might be a high level of minimum gross salary 62,265 EUR when in Germany it’s 55,200 EUR.
+However, a high salary requirement might be an obstacle for applicants.
+In Austria, you need to have a gross salary of 66,593 EUR, while in Germany, it’s only 56,400 EUR.

-If you quit your job be aware that your Blue Card will expire after 3 months.
-So better is to find job in Austria which suits your qualifications first and only after to write a termination.
+If you quit or lose your job when moving to Austria, your EU Blue Card will expire after 3 months.
+So it’s better to find a job in Austria which suits your qualifications first and only after writing a notice.

-Keep in mind that the EU Blue Card will expire after 4 years, if you worked 1,5 years in Germany you have only 2,5 years in Austria.
-After you can apply for EU Blue Card Austria if your salary above the minimum if not there is Austrian version of Blue Card called Red White Red Card.
+Generally, EU Blue Card is valid for 4 years; so if you worked 1,5 years in Germany, you have only 2,5 years left in Austria.
+After that, you can apply for EU Blue Card Austria if your salary is above the minimum; if not, there is an Austrian version of the EU Blue Card called Red White Red Card.

 All residence permits in Austria have shorter validation than in Germany, so the EU Blue Card is valid for 2 years and Red White Red Card/Plus for one year, with possible extension in both cases.

-As a holder of EU Blue Card, you can apply for an advance option – Red White Red Card Plus it will be issued only for one year.
+As a holder of the EU Blue Card, you can apply for an advance option – Red White Red Card Plus; but it will be issued only for one year.
 The Red-White-Red Card plus entitles you to fixed-term settlement and unlimited labor market access (not limited to a specific employer).

 After a total settlement period in Austria of five years, holders of Red-White-Red Card or EU Blue Card Austria may obtain the residence title Permanent Residence – EU if they fulfill the requirements for this title.

-Smarter will be to stay in Germany till you can receive a permanent residence permit (33 months – 2,75 years) and see which opportunities in Austria you have.
-Your company might relocate you temporarily or you come up with something new.
+Therefore, the wise decision will be to stay in Germany untill you receive a permanent residence permit (33 months – 2,75 years) and see which opportunities in Austria you have.

-In Austria, it will take you 5 years to receive a permanent residence permit.
-So think about your future plans and prioritize.
+In Austria, it will take 5 years to receive a permanent residency.
+So, think about your future plans and prioritize.

 What you need to know about EU Blue Card

-EU Blue Card – it is a permit that allows highly skilled workers from Non-EU/EEA counties to live and work in Europe for a duration of up to 4 years.
+EU Blue Card is a long-term residence permit that allows highly skilled workers from non-EU/EEA countries to live and work in Europe for a duration of up to 4 years.

-- A job that matches your qualifications, with an annual gross salary of at least 55,200 EUR (Germany).
+- A job that matches your qualifications, with an annual gross salary of at least 56,400 EUR (Germany) in 2022.

-Sometimes it could be hard to find an employer, who is ready to pay such as a high salary.
-Luckily there is another regulation applicable to the level of earning, which you can see below.
+Sometimes it could be hard to find an employer who is ready to pay such a high salary.
+Luckily, there is another regulation applicable to the level of earning, which you can see below.

-Germany offers some special conditions for professionals in shortage occupations, that’s why for such specialists required salary is 43.056 EUR (2020).
+Germany offers some special conditions for professionals in shortage occupations in STEM fields; for such specialists, the required salary is 43,992 EUR (2022).

-This applies, for example, to doctors, engineers, but also to natural scientists, mathematicians, and IT specialists.
-That is a huge opportunity for people who can’t find a job with a standard required salary and in Austria, it’s even higher.
+This applies, for example, to doctors, and engineers, but also to scientists, mathematicians, and IT specialists.
+It’s a huge opportunity for people who can’t find a job with a standard required salary, and in Austria, it’s even higher.

-Speaking about Germany after 33 Months of residence holder EU Blue Card could receive a settlement permit, which will give you an unlimited stay.
-If you can prove German language skills (B2) earlier, then a settlement permit can be obtained already after 21 months.
+Speaking about Germany, after 33 months of living in the country, the EU Blue Card holders are eligible for a permanent residency, which will give them an unlimited stay.
+If you can prove your German language skills (B2) earlier, a settlement permit can already be obtained after 21 months.

-EU Blue Card can be obtained in almost all European countries, but Germany is leading in the amount of applicants and issued cards.
-Moreover, Germany is one of the best counties for immigrants, where a settlement permit can be received much faster and easier compared to other places.
+EU Blue Card can be obtained in almost all European countries, but Germany is leading in the number of applicants and issued cards.
+Moreover, Germany is one of the best counties for immigrants, where a settlement permit can be received much faster and easier than in other places.

-- Equal work and salary conditions to national citizens
+- Equal work and salary conditions for national citizens

 - Free movement throughout the EU

-- Social rights, including education, economic, cultural, human, health rights
+- Social rights, including education, economic, cultural, human, and health rights

 - Rights on permanent residency